mrngm/Classified/Data Exploration/Thijs/README.md

 ![alt text](images/num_room.png "num_room")

-2 and 1 floors are most frequent, followed by 3.
+2 and 1 living rooms are most frequent, followed by 3.
 All other values are much lower.

 ## kitch_sq